 Hello & Welcome.

 I’m Carmel Connor.
-I live in Co.Mayo with my husband and 2 daughters.
+I live in Co.Mayo and have 2 teenage children.

 My approach is practical, interactive & realistic.
 This combination enables each person to integrate Mindfulness principles into everyday life.

 My journey to become a Mindfulness teacher began at a time in my life when I personally needed it most.
 I was experiencing challenges & my own personal levels of stress held the largest space in my day.
 Beginning my own self-practice enabled me to experience the mental and physical benefits of Mindfulness.
 There was no “magic wand” to make challenges disappear.
 I began to learn to change my relationship to my own thoughts, creating space & pause.
 Developing skills of non-judgement, perspective, acceptance & letting go continue to integrate into daily living.

 When the time was right for me, I returned to college and qualified as a Mindfulness teacher.
 My studies have provided me with a unique course content drawing on teachings from both MBSR (Mindful Based Stress Reduction) & MBCT (Mindful Based Cognitive Therapy), together with Positive Psychology & Neuroscience.